 To set up your Linux system for U2F:

-- If you have a YubiKey NEO or YubiKey NEO-n ensure you have unlocked the U2F mode by following the instructions at http://yubi.co/unlockU2F.
-If you have a Security Key by Yubico (blue color), U2F is enabled by default (only U2F mode is supported on this product).
+- If you have a YubiKey NEO or YubiKey NEO-n ensure you have unlocked the U2F mode by following the instructions in the Enabling or Disabling Connection Interfaces article.

 - Note: If your version of UDEV is lower than 188, use the rules at https://github.com/Yubico/libu2f-host/blob/master/70-old-u2f.rules instead.
-If you do not known your udev version, you can check by running "sudo udevadm --version" in a Terminal.
+If you do not known your udev version, you can check by running sudo udevadm --version in Terminal.

 - Save your file, and then reboot your system.

-- Ensure that you are running Google Chrome version 38 or later.
+- For services accessed via a web browser, ensure that you are running Google Chrome version 38 or later.
 Starting with Chrome version 39, you will be able to use the YubiKey NEO or YubiKey NEO-n in U2F+HID mode.